finbourne/lusid-configuration-sdk-python-preview/sdk/docs/ConfigurationSetsApi.md

 user_id = 'user_id_example' # str | Feature that allows Administrators to administer personal settings  (but never reveal the value of secrets) of a specific user. (optional)

     try:
-        # [EARLY ACCESS] GetConfigurationSet: Get a configuration set, including all the associated metadata.
+        # GetConfigurationSet: Get a configuration set, including all the associated metadata.
 By default secrets will not be revealed
         api_response = api_instance.get_configuration_set(type, scope, code, reveal=reveal, user_id=user_id)
         pprint(api_response)
     except ApiException as e: